Red Wings on the road against Carolina tonight - NewsBreak

 COVID-19 cases have spiked throughout the sports world the past several days, especially in the NHL.
 On Wednesday, the Detroit Red Wings placed forwards Robby Fabbri and Michael Rasmussen in COVID protocol.
 The Carolina Hurricanes had six players placed in protocol on Tuesday and their game against the Minnesota Wild...

-Nino Niederreiter’s second goal of the game 18 seconds into the third period was the tiebreaker, and the short-handed Carolina Hurricanes beat the Detroit Red Wings 5-3 Thursday night.
-Tony DeAngelo and Jack Drury, who made his NHL debut, joined Niederreiter with first-period goals, and Vincent Trocheck added an...
+RALEIGH, N.C.
+(AP) — Nino Niederreiter’s second goal of the game 18 seconds into the third period was the tiebreaker, and the short-handed Carolina Hurricanes beat the Detroit Red Wings 5-3 Thursday night.
+Tony DeAngelo and Jack Drury, who made his NHL debut, joined Niederreiter with first-period goals,...

 The Detroit Red Wings will host the New York Islanders who are on a one game winning streak after defeating New Jersey 4-2 on Saturday.
 Detroit won the first meeting between the two teams 4-3 on December 4 in Elmont, NY.
 Game time tonight is 7:30 PM ET at LCA...